American Sign Language and Interpreter Training

 Certified Deaf/Intermediary Interpreter

-For more information contact: Texas Department of Assistive and Rehabilitative Services
+For more information contact: Texas Department of Deaf and Hard of Hearing Services

 Deaf Support Specialist